alemart/encantar-js/docs/getting-started/set-up-the-tracker.md

 };
 ```

-The `Martins` namespace holds the various elements featured by the engine.
+The `AR` namespace holds the various elements featured by the engine.
 We'll be using it extensively.

 encantAR.js only requires standard web technologies that have been around for a while.
 Still, it's a good practice to check if those technologies are supported by the target system.
 If they are not, we display a message and quit.
 If they are, we instantiate an Image Tracker.